 Destination Uncovered | Flores Island

 Flores is probably the most well known island out of all of Nusa Tenggara Timor.
-You would heard about it in regards to:
+You may have heard about it in relation to:

 Komodo Dragons - the largest lizard on earth with a deadly bite to match